firebase/quickstart-cpp/demos/TicTacToe/readme.md

 - Follow the steps in
   [Set up your app in Firebase console](https://firebase.google.com/docs/cpp/setup?platform=android#desktop-workflow).

+- Enable Anonymous Auth & Email/Password sign-in:
+    a.
+In the [Firebase console](https://console.firebase.google.com/), open the Auth section.
+    b.
+On the Sign in method tab, enable the Anonymous Auth & Email/password sign-in method and click Save.

 - Place the google-services.json you just acquired in the demos/TicTacToe/google_services/ directory.

 - Navigate to the directory that you just cloned, step into demos/TicTacToe/ and run the setup script.